ilham-mmr/django-simple-crud-todo/README.md

 admin.site.register(Book, admin_class=BookAdmin)
 ```

-Django Relationship
+### Django Relationship

--)One to many e.g. Author has many books. a book belongs to author
+- One to many e.g. Author has many books. a book belongs to author

 ```jsx
 author = models.ForeignKey(Author, on_delete=models.CASCADE, null=True)
 ```

-to query books from author
+- to query books from author

 > jkr = Author.objects.get(first_name="J.K.")
 jkr.book_set.all()
 >

-to change the related name. we need to mody the author field in the book model
+- to change the related name. we need to mody the author field in the book model

 ```jsx
 author = models.ForeignKey(Author, on_delete=models.CASCADE, null=True, related_name="books")
 ```

--) One to one e.g. one author has one address, one address belongs to one author
+- One to one e.g. one author has one address, one address belongs to one author

 ```jsx
 address = OneToOneField(Address,on_delete=models.SET_NULL)